alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 - Senegal
 - Togo

+##Apply for an export licence

+[Use the OEGL checker](https://www.ecochecker.bis.gov.uk/spirefox5live/fox/spire/) to see if you can get a existing licence.

+If you can’t there, are other types of licences you can apply for.

+$CTA

+Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for all types of export licences.

+$CTA

+The [ECO reports and statistics website](https://www.exportcontroldb.bis.gov.uk) has information on how long licence applications usually take.

+###How ECO decides whether to give licences

+ECO uses the [consolidated EU and national arms export licensing criteria](http://www.publications.parliament.uk/pa/cm201314/cmhansrd/cm140325/wmstext/140325m0001.htm#14032566000018) to decide whether to give a licence.

+ECO also looks at the ‘[incorporation factors](http://www.publications.parliament.uk/pa/cm200102/cmhansrd/vo020708/text/20708w01.htm#column_652)’ if the goods will be incorporated into military equipment which will then be exported to another country.

+Decisions are partly based on where you’re exporting to.

-##Taking military goods out of the UK temporarily
+##Taking military and dual use goods out of the UK temporarily

-You still need to get an export licence to take military goods out of the country temporarily (eg to demonstrate them to potential buyers at a trade show or take them to a commemorative military event).
+You still need to get an export licence to take military and dual use goods out of the country temporarily (eg to demonstrate them to potential buyers at a trade show or take them to a commemorative military event).

 Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a temporary export licence.

-##Sharing classified information

-You must get approval from the Ministry of Defence (MOD) before sharing classified information or equipment with a person or organisation outside the UK.
-This means:

-- information or equipment classified as [‘official-sensitive’ or higher](/government/publications/government-security-classifications)
-- information or equipment classified as ‘official’ - but only if it’s connected with other information or equipment that’s classified as ‘official-sensitive’ or higher

-Use MOD form 680 on the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for approval.

-It’s not just exporters and potential exporters who must apply approval.
-The rule applies to anyone sharing classified information (for example, academics and researchers).

-[Question for SME: does it apply to anyone - eg journalists?]

-Contact your usual desk officer or email <ACP-ELC@mod.uk> if you have a question about MOD form 680 applications.

 ## Trafficking, brokering and arranging sales or movements

-You must have a trade control licence if you or your company is involved in trafficking or brokering anything that appears on the consolidated military list.
+You must have a trade control licence if you or your company is involved in trafficking or brokering anything that appears on the consolidated military list or ‘dual-use’ terms that may be intended for a weapon of mass destruction end use.

 Trafficking and brokering can include anything that helps to transfer items from one country to another.
 For example: